 There is this idea behind minimalism that we should all be living like Mother Teresa.
 That woman lived like a saint.
 (Get it?)

 In fact, I am a firm believer in keeping your stuff.
 Just not all of it.
 For example, I have a white frog lamp that was my grandmother’s.
 Not only do I love the uniqueness of the lamp itself, but it was hers.
-It sat right next to me whenever I’d go visit her.
-It sat just behind me as I sat alone holding her hand as she took her last breath.
+If there was a fire in my house, I would save the frog lamp.

 It’s your journey.
 You can’t expect others to get it.